-- restore one of the most powerful areas of power trade between Turkmenistan and Tajikistan, which will mitigate the problem of winter shortage in Tajikistan; - provide the impetus for restoration of the currently disabled links between the power systems; - reanimate also some other areas of power trade between the countries of Central Asia - not only transmit electricity from Central Asia to South Asia (via the DC link), but at the same time use it to cover their own deficits in CAPS power systems; - create a permanent source of revenue for the Afghan power system as a transit grid.
+- restore one of the most powerful areas of power trade between Turkmenistan and Tajikistan, which will mitigate the problem of winter shortage in Tajikistan; - provide the impetus for restoration of the currently disabled links between the power systems; - •reanimate also some other areas of power trade between the countries of Central Asia - not only transmit electricity from Central Asia to South Asia (via the DC link), but at the same time use it to cover their own deficits in CAPS power systems; - create a permanent source of revenue for the Afghan power system as a transit grid.

-Afghan AC of 500 kV will be a structural element, an integral part of CAPS and will be used as a DC line not for six months, proposed by the CASA-1000 project, but all year-round.
-As to the latest, according to the CDC "Energy", with a view of inter-regional power trade within the CAPS, the investments for more expensive project could be returned in a shorter time compared to the DC line project.
-Provided that it can be implemented step by step, and begin to pay off after the completion of each stage.
-It is not difficult to see that the Fichtner option keeps all positive features of CASA-1000 project.
+- Afghan AC of 500 kV will be a structural element, an integral part of CAPS and will be used as a DC line not for six months, proposed by the CASA-1000 project, but all year-round. - As to the latest, according to the CDC "Energy", with a view of regional power trade within the CAPS, the investments for more expensive project could be returned in a shorter time compared to the DC line project. - Provided that it can be implemented step by step, and begin to pay off after the completion of each stage. - It is not difficult to see that the Fichtner option keeps all positive features of CASA-1000 project.

-And, which has already become a tradition, at the end of its presentation, the CDC "Energy" again draws attention to the fact that no matter what development option for the regional power system would be adopted, the status of emergency control in CAPS would require a revision of its basic principles and its reconstruction.
+- The main advantage of this project is that it gives a real basis for creation of a fullfledged grid for Afghanistan, which will strengthen the southern part of the CAPS. - . - •CDC "Energy" again draws attention to the fact that no matter what development option for the regional power system would be adopted, the status of emergency control in CAPS would require a revision of its basic principles and its reconstruction.

-Thanks for your attention
+Thank you for your attention!